-to anyone engaged in product placement in motion pictures or television shows.
-The companies also reported that neither they nor anyone working for them or on their behalf: (1) sought, solicited, granted approval, or otherwise gave permission for the appearance of any cigarette product or cigarette brand imagery in any motion picture, television show, or video appearing on the Internet, or (2) engaged in social media marketing that promoted any cigarette brand or variety or used cigarette brand imagery.
-One company did report having video advertising on a website restricted to age-verified smokers 21 or older and allowing the posting of user-generated content on that restricted website.
+The cigarette manufacturers reported that neither they nor anyone working for them or on their behalf paid money or any other form of compensation in connection with the production or filming of any motion picture or television show in 2015, or paid money or any other form of compensation to anyone engaged in product placement in motion pictures or television shows.
+The companies also reported that neither they nor anyone working for them or on their behalf sought, solicited, granted approval, or otherwise gave permission for the appearance of any cigarette product or cigarette brand imagery in any motion picture or television show.
+Most of the companies reported that neither they nor anyone working for them or on their behalf: (1) sought, solicited, granted approval, or otherwise gave permission for the appearance of any cigarette product or cigarette brand imagery in any video appearing on the Internet, or (2) engaged in social media marketing that promoted any cigarette brand or variety or used cigarette brand imagery.
+One company reported having video advertising on company-operated websites and allowing the posting of user-generated content on those websites.

-The expenditure data reported in Tables 2 through 2E were not collected in their present form until 1975.
+The expenditure data reported in Tables 2 through 2F were not collected in their present form until 1975.
 Therefore, Table 3 reports advertising expenditures from 1963 through 1974.